of All NU Home Games

 Boilermakers 7-0.
 The field was considered neutral.

-The field, however, was not considered neutral when NU hosted Oklahoma
+The field, however, was not considered neutral when NU hosted Oklahoma in the Pigskin Classic

 in 1997.
 NU officially counts the win over Oklahoma in its record